AlbertaSat/ex3_software/scheduler/README.md

 Next, you can test its ability to read in a Msg struct by running the **cli_test_msg** directory which creates a client for the scheduler to read.

 ### Additional Info

+*The scheduler should be run from the root directory of the cargo workspace to properly initilize logging*

 The scheduler will also make two new directories when it runs: